Skip to main content

 2 mentions Positive Neutral Negative

-Character development in the game is enhanced by exploration and experimentation with different choices, allowing players to experience varied storylines and character arcs.
+Character development in the game is enhanced by exploration and making varied choices, which can lead to different story outcomes and perspectives on the characters.
 However, some users feel that the character designs could be improved.
-Overall, the game encourages players to engage with its narrative depth rather than relying on walkthroughs.
+Overall, the game encourages players to engage with its narrative by avoiding walkthroughs to fully experience the depth of character growth.

 • “Character designs could be better.”